BuildPricedCalculators

 Skip the permit at your own risk — the cost of unwinding unpermitted installs at home sale is typically 2–5x the permit fee, and you also lose the insurance discount and code-compliance documentation.

-Use the window replacement calculator to estimate full installed cost including typical permit fees.
+Use the window replacement calculator to estimate full installed cost including typical permit fees, or read the Florida window replacement cost guide for the full pricing breakdown by frame type and HVHZ status.